nazarpanchenko/Observer/README.md

-Observer api for generating reports for astronomical observations
+# Observer project for generating reports for astronomical observations

+# This project uses both Front End and Back End technologies stack